koppieesq/propellerhat/README.md

 - **.vimrc:** Custom settings for the VI text editor
 - **db down:** Downloads a database from a [Pantheon](https://pantheon.io) site and loads it into your local environment
 - **upload key:** Upload your SSH key to a server in a single command!
+- **new-ticket:** Refresh your local dev environment when you start a new task

 # Credits